smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/docs/BUILD.md

 * Install a C/C++ compiler, suitable for use by Node.js.
 I used Microsoft Visual Studio 2012 under an Academic licence.
 The dependency on Node.js will be reduced by replacing the current program with Node.js web services available for use by the wider RIF community.
+* Create the Postgres etc directory (e.g. C:\Program Files\PostgreSQL\9.3\etc) and grant full control
+  to the username(s) running db_setup.
+This is so the build can install the psqlrc file.

 For more information see: [Windows installer notes](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifDatabase/Postgres/docs/windows.md)